Shirasaka-Takahiro/ecs_cide_codebro_github_firelens_terraform/README.md

 6. Re-deploy Codepipeline

 ■SetUp
+1. Upload extra.conf to the firelens_conf_bucket
-1. Move to web directory
+2. Move to web directory
-2. Run command for pushing Docker image of web following to the ECR Push command
+3. Run command for pushing Docker image of web following to the ECR Push command
-3. Move to fluentbit directory
+4. Move to fluentbit directory
-4. Run command for pushing Docker image of fluentbit following to the ECR Push command
+5. Run command for pushing Docker image of fluentbit following to the ECR Push command